ylyu-fly/labwebsite/content/sections/section2.md

 I am an EOF graduate and received my B.A. in Biological Sciences in 2021 from Rutgers University - New Brunswick.
 Throughout my life, I have always been intrigued by the brain's many mechanisms and behaviors that affect the body.
 I have previously researched "Asymmetric Cerebral Atrophy of the Temporal Lobe" while participating in a program at Rowan University School of Osteopathic Medicine.
 I joined the Lyu lab near the beginning of 2023 and hope to use the knowledge and skills from my previous experiences to contribute to this research.
 On my free time, I enjoy reading various genres of books but mostly true-crime novels.
 I also enjoy listening to music, especially Ginger Root.

-<span style="color: #e59f05;">**Advaitha Kamalakkannan**</span>

-I graduated from Rutgers University with a major in Molecular Biology and Biochemistry.
-With prior experience in chemistry-related research, I am excited to learn about experimentation methods in a biological lab as well as understand the biology of aging and its role in the health and longevity of *Drosophila*.
-Outside of science, my hobbies include dancing, reading, and running– with the advent of covid, hiking has been a newfound interest of mine.

 <span style="color: #e59f05;">**Thara Nair**</span>

 I am a Laboratory Technician with a master’s degree in Biochemistry and a bachelor’s degree in chemistry.
 I possess extensive experience in laboratory techniques, including specimen preparation, media preparation, and various biochemical testing methods.
 In March 2024, I joined Rutgers Nelson Biology's Driscoll Laboratories, where my work focuses on laboratory techniques for *C. elegans*.
 In March 2025, I joined Lyu Lab to assist with *Drosophila melanogaster* fly food cooking.
 Additionally, I have served as an IVF Laboratory Technician in India, where I was involved in media preparation and specimen analysis for reproductive technologies.